morpheus-graphql

 } deriving (Generic)

-.
+The field name in the final request will be type instead of type'.
 The Morpheus request parser converts each of the reserved identities in Haskell 2010 to their corresponding names internally.
 This also applies to selections.

 resolveDeity :: DeityArgs -> IORes e Deity